David Yassky: 2006 Congressional campaign

 In 2006, Yassky ran for the Democratic Party's nomination for the 11th Congressional District seat, an open seat held by the retiring Congressman Major Owens.
 He was part of a four-way race which also included New York State Senator Carl Andrews, New York City Council member Yvette D. Clarke and Major Owens's son Chris Owens.

 During the primary, Major Owens called Yassky a "colonizer," and Al Sharpton called Yassky "greedy."
 City Council member Albert Vann sent an email to Black elected officials stating that "we are in peril of losing a 'Voting Rights' district ... as a result of the well financed candidacy of Council Member David Yassky, a white individual."
 The area had been represented by politicians of African or Caribbean descent since the election of Shirley Chisholm in 1968.

 In August 2006, The New York Times endorsed Yassky, citing his "stellar record on the Council" and criticizing his rivals for not making a substantial case for their election, and the Democratic leadership within Brooklyn for failing to find qualified Black candidates for this seat.

 In a primary election held on September 12, 2006, Yassky garnered 26% of the popular vote.
 The winner was Yvette Clarke, with about 30%.

 2009 Comptroller election

 In 2009, Yassky ran for the office of New York City Comptroller.
-He was endorsed by the press, Ed Koch and his former boss, Sen. Charles Schumer.
+He was endorsed by Ed Koch and his former boss, Sen. Charles Schumer.
 The New York Times on August 23, 2009, attributed its endorsement to his "skill, intelligence, and independence."
 In the Democratic primary held on September 15, 2009, Yassky was the runner-up with 107,474 votes, or approximately 30% of the votes cast.
 He lost in the run-off with 44.4% of the vote to John Liu, who had more support among union members and minority groups.